 Library - the library must maintain a collection of 1 library item per capita.
 The projected population was used to determine the number of materials that would need to be purchased.

 2. Street Maintenance Fund

-Calculated using the projected number of residential units and one elementary school in the proposed annexation.
+Calculated using the projected number of residential units in the proposed annexation.

 Calculated using the average cost to maintain streets, sidewalks, signage, and pavement marking.

 3. Water and Sewer Fund